Ficus cordata: Taxonomy

+Subspecies lecardii is now recognized as a distinct species, Ficus lecardii.

 Range and habitat

-The nominate subspecies is native to arid western South Africa, Namibia and southwestern Angola, while a second subspecies is native to Africa's northern subtropics.
-The nominate subspecies is found in fynbos, succulent Karoo and Nama Karoo, while the northern subspecies is found in savannah, up to 1,500 m above sea level.
+Ficus cordata is native to arid western South Africa, Namibia, southwestern Angola, Botswana, and Cameroon.
+It is found in fynbos, succulent Karoo, and Nama Karoo.

 Species associations

-The nominate subspecies is pollinated by the wasp Platyscapa desertorum Compton.
+The species is pollinated by the wasp Platyscapa desertorum Compton.
 The wasp Comptoniella vannoorti Wiebes is an associated non-pollinator that oviposits through the fig wall.
-The pollinator wasp of the northern subspecies, F. c. lecardii, is as yet unknown.

 Similar species

 F. salicifolia, the Wonderboom, is sometimes deemed a third subspecies of Ficus cordata, i.e. F. c. subsp. salicifolia (Vahl) C.C.Berg, but it lacks the yellowish sessile figs of F. cordata, and its range is much to the east.